Healthcare

 Occupational Therapist Salary Overview

-The Occupational Therapist is a sought-after profession in the United States with a median annual salary of $96,570.
-Compensation typically ranges from $57,600 for entry-level positions to $128,600 for experienced professionals in high-demand markets.
+The Occupational Therapist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $96,570, compensation for this position ranges from $57,600 at the entry level to $128,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Occupational Therapist in the US earns between $57,600 and $128,600 per year, with a median of $96,570.